VRUAccidentAnonymous/VRU-Accident/README.md

-# VRU-Accident: A Vision-Language Benchmark for Video QA and Dense Captioning on Crash Understanding of Vulnerable Road Users
+# VRU-Accident: A Vision-Language Benchmark for Video Question Answering and Dense Captioning for Accident Scene Understanding

 ## 🛑 Overview